 You can also use a clip or carabiner to prevent the latch from being moved far enough for an escape attempt.

 Increasing the Strength of a Crate

-If your dog destroys the crate itself, you’ll either need to make it more difficult to break out or opt for a stronger crate (soft-sided crates, such as these, just aren’t going to cut it!)
+If your dog destroys the crate itself, you’ll either need to make it more difficult to break out or opt for a stronger crate (soft-sided crates just aren’t going to cut it!)

 Collapsible crates can be made more secure by zip-tying the sides together.
 This isn’t going to stop the strongest and most determined dogs, but is a cheap way to make it more difficult for your dog to prise open the gaps.